Skip to content

 As you get older, the body becomes less able to produce collagen.
 Since it’s such a significant part of your skin’s structure, this can be detrimental to its appearance and health.
 This article explores what collagen is and why collagen supplements could help your skin to look younger again

 Close-up of a blonde woman touching her face, showcasing healthy and radiant skin.
-Lily & Loaf highlights the benefits of skincare and self-care.

 What is Collagen?